 Some, mostly younger, peregrinos did not use them.
 One young man told me he had two reasons for that: he felt his balance was better if his hands were free, and, he didn’t want any extra weight.
 I watched him bounce from rock to rock going down a steep path once, and I have to admit he was right.
 For him, they would have been excess baggage.

-Of course, not all of us are half mountain goat (or super fit 20 something.)
+Of course, not all of us are half mountain goat (or super fit 24-year-old.)
 Sticks provide a third (or fourth) leg for stability and also help with pushing uphill or and controlling your speed and balance when edging your way down a steep descent over broken rock.

 There are several variables if you are going to consider sticks.
 The first option is to use the “pilgrim’s staff,” a piece of wood, with or without a metal end on it and a leather thong for your wrist.
 They’re available everywhere along the Camino from various souvenir shops and the cost varies from 5 to 12 euros or so.
 Lots of people carry them.
 They’re much heavier than a modern aluminum or composite stick, but, for many, they do have a symbolic purpose.
 They’re certainly much closer to what the old pilgrims carried.
 But I don’t really buy that theory.
 If you’re into symbolism, why not go all the way and carry a leather shoulder bag and a water gourd instead of a nylon pack and a plastic water bladder?